An Estimated Account of the Events Surrounding the Identification of the Lake City John Doe and the Investigation of Ronnie Leon Hyde

 As of late, attempts to separate the murder and child porn charges have been futile, and the family of Fred Laster has now made attempts to reclaim his body.
 On October 31st, Fred Laster was finally laid to rest, surrounded by family and friends.

 In August of 2017, revelations in court documents showed that Hyde had sexually victimized two other people while serving as youth pastor at the Strength for Living Church.
 There was evidence found at the 4th Avenue Home that showed Hyde may have produced child porn involving these two victims Furthermore, another victim came forward in December 2017 detailing the sexual abuse he experienced from Ron Hyde between 1992-1994.
-This victim is currently serving time in prison at a center in Tennessee on drug possession charges.

 In April of 2018, new documents revealed tons of information about Ronnie Hyde, Fred Laster and his siblings.
 From sexual abuse by Hyde towards a member of the Laster's to Hyde using the Laster siblings as tax write offs, the documents painted a very chilling portrait of Hyde.